selflash/ofxSelflash/README.md

 --------

 ofxSelflash is an addon that allows you to write code like AS3 on openFrameworks.
-The operation has been confirmed on oepnFrameworks 0.9.8 on macOS Sierra and Windows10.
+The operation has been confirmed on oepnFrameworks 0.10.1 on macOS Sierra and Windows10.

-+ A "fl2d" package is classes in imitation of ActionScript3.0.
++ "fl2d" package is classes in imitation of ActionScript3.0.
 ~+ A "fl3d" package is classes in imitation of PaperVision3D.~ ~+ A "tween" package is classes in imitation of TweenMax.~

 This addon is still in development.
 Following examples are unable to build.

 ~+ example-3D-1~
 ~+ example-3D-2~
 ~+ example-3D-Deferred-1~
 + example-BasicController
 + example-BlendMode
 + example-MovieClip